desmondblack/gameextream-server/readme.md

-This is my SA:MP server project writed on PAWN
+This is my SA:MP server project writed on PAWN.
+Project writen from 0.
+Now him estimated 89k lines.